Sovendus-GmbH/Sovendus-Integrations-Documentation/checkout-products/generic-frontend.md

 ## ⚠️ Important Notes

 > [!WARNING]
-> **Only fire the pixel if a token exists** - this ensures you only track users who came from Sovendus partners.
+> **Only fire the pixel if a token exists**
+> This ensures you only track users who came from Sovendus partners.

 > [!INFO]
+> **Token parameter name**
-> **Token parameter name** can be customized.
+> The token parameter name can be customized.
 Contact Sovendus if you need to change `sovReqToken`.

 ---